Validating and Testing the Operator

 The scenario creates a Kind Kubernetes cluster, deploys a Quay Container Registry instance in this cluster, deploys the API Operator for Quay, and then uses test resources to verify that the Operator operates correctly.

-The Molecule scenario configuration is stored in the molecule/kind directory.
-Some files in this directory refer to files from the molecule/directory directory.
+Some files in this directory refer to files from the molecule/default

 Requirements